 Now, don’t confuse shrinking the transaction log with shrinking data files.
-Shrinking the log is necessary if your log has grown out of control, or as part of a process to remove excessive VLF fragmentation (see Kimberly’s excellent posts on this here and here).
+Shrinking the log may be necessary if your log has grown out of control, or as part of a process to remove excessive VLF fragmentation (see Kimberly’s excellent posts on this here and here).
 However, shrinking the log should be a rare operation and should not be part of any regular maintenance you perform.

 USE [master];